 Foliar treatment: A foliar application of glyphosate can be used to control large populations, but multiple treatments may be required.
 It is most effective to spray in late summer or early fall after cutting the stems in late spring or early summer.

-Note: Care must be taken when using chemical treatment near water.
+Note: Permits may be needed and care must be taken when using chemical treatment near water.

 Photo Credits: Title photo: Emma Erler bugwood.org.
 Leaves photo: Jan Samanek, State Phytosanitary Administration, Bugwood.org.
 Flower photo: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org.
 Seeds photo: USDA PLANTS Database, USDA NRCS PLANTS Database, Bugwood.org.